Case Closed season 32

 The thirty-second season of the Case Closed anime was directed by Yasuichirō Yamamoto and Nobuharu Kamanaka, and produced by TMS Entertainment and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Meitantei Conan (名探偵コナン, lit.
 Great Detective Conan, officially translated as Detective Conan) but was changed due to legal issues with the title Detective Conan.
 The series focuses on the adventures of teenage detective Shinichi Kudo who was turned into a child by a poison called APTX 4869, but continues working as a detective under the alias Conan Edogawa.

-The episodes use thirteen pieces of theme music: five openings and eight endings.
+The episodes use six pieces of theme music: three openings and three endings.
 The first opening theme is SLEEPLESS by B'z used for episodes 1033 in season 31–1048.
 The second opening theme is SPARKLE by Maki Ohguro used for episodes 1049–1076.
 The first ending theme is Karappo no Kokoro (空っぽの心) by SARD UNDERGROUND used for episodes 1039 in season 31–1057.
 The second ending theme is Playmaker (プレイメーカー, Pureimēkā) by all at once feat.
 Yudai Ohno (from Da-iCE) used for episodes 1058–1073.
 The third ending theme is Kuufuku (starring VALSHE) (クウフク, Kuufuku) by Konya, Anomachikara used for episodes 1074–1087.
 The third opening theme is RAISE INSIGHT by WANDS used for episodes 1077–1101.
-The fourth ending theme is ...and Rescue Me by Rainy。 used for episode 1088–1104.
-The fourth opening theme is Unraveling Love ~Sukoshi no Yūki~ (Unraveling Love～少しの勇気～) by Mai Kuraki used for episodes 1102–1147.
-The fifth ending theme is You & I by Mai Kuraki used for episodes 1105–1131.
-The sixth ending theme is Yume de Aimashō (夢で逢いましょう) by SARD UNDERGROUND used for episodes 1132–1147.
-The fifth opening theme is But No Love (But ノーラヴ) by Rainy。used since episode 1148.
-The seventh ending theme is Shooting Star by WANDS used for episodes 1148–1157.
-The eighth ending theme is Fun!
-Fun!
-Fun! by Leon Niihama used since episode 1158.

 The season has been airing since April 23, 2022, on Yomiuri TV, Nippon Television and other NNS stations in Japan.
 Crunchyroll began simulcasting the series in October 2014, starting with episode 754.
 In February 2023, episodes of the anime appeared on Tubi with an English dub, starting at episode 965.
 This is the first time since 2010 that any episodes of the main anime series have been dubbed and released in English.